Azure/azure-sphere-gallery/HeapTracker/README.md

 # Heap Tracker library

-HeapTracker is a thin-layer library that implements a custom heap tracking mechanism which provides a global `heap_allocated` variable that can be used in a High-Level App to prevent OOM conditions.
+HeapTracker is a thin-layer library that implements a custom heap tracking mechanism which provides a global `heap_allocated` variable that can be used track the memory requests being done by the High-level application.
 The library accomplishes this by overriding the following native C memory allocation functions, though the standard GNU C Library wrapping mechanism:
 - `malloc()`, `realloc()`, `calloc()`, `alloc_aligned()` and `free()`